Public told to avoid Norwich road after man seen ‘making threats’

 Specialist officers were sent to the scene and a man in his 20s was arrested.
 He has been taken to Wymondham Police Investigation Centre where he will be questioned later today.

-The road has been temporarily closed as a precaution while police conduct a search of the area.
+The road was closed as a precaution while police conducted a search of the area, but it reopened at around 12.30pm.

 Officers are also conducting a search of an address in Earlham Road in connection with the incident.